sopra-fs21-group-02/server/README.md

 # FriendlyFetch — Server Application
 ![Introduction](./docs/introduction_picture.png)

 Software Praktikum FS 2021 — Group 2

 ## Project Overview
 FriendlyFetch is a community app for dog owners.
-It allows them to find other dog owners nearby, share information about dog-friendly parks and walking routes on a map.
+It allows them to find and talk to other dog owners nearby, share information about dog-friendly parks and walking routes on a map, and indicate what they are looking for from others or have to offer to the community.
 ## Technologies
 * Gradle
   Project build and packaging is based on standard gradle tasks.
 A list of the most useful ones can be found [here](#build-commands).